home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 ### Formatting

-- `float` will format the output as float.
+- Global function `float` will attempt to convert given value to float.

 ### Numeric functions and filters

-Some of these functions can also be used in a [filter](https://jinja.palletsprojects.com/en/master/templates/#id11).
-This means they can act as a normal function like this `sqrt(2)`, or as part of a filter like this `2|sqrt`.
+Some of these global functions can also be used as [filters](https://jinja.palletsprojects.com/en/master/templates/#other-operators).
+This means they can be used as a normal function like `sqrt(2)`, or as part of an expression like `2|sqrt`.

-- `log(value, base)` will take the logarithm of the input.
+- `log(input, base)` will take the logarithm of the `input`.
 When the base is omitted, it defaults to `e` - the natural logarithm.
 Can also be used as a filter.
-- `sin(value)` will return the sine of the input.
+- `sin` will return the sine of the input.
 Can be used as a filter.
-- `cos(value)` will return the cosine of the input.
+- `cos` will return the cosine of the input.
 Can be used as a filter.
-- `tan(value)` will return the tangent of the input.
+- `tan` will return the tangent of the input.
 Can be used as a filter.
-- `asin(value)` will return the arcus sine of the input.
+- `asin` will return the arcus sine of the input.
 Can be used as a filter.
-- `acos(value)` will return the arcus cosine of the input.
+- `acos` will return the arcus cosine of the input.
 Can be used as a filter.
-- `atan(value)` will return the arcus tangent of the input.
+- `atan` will return the arcus tangent of the input.
 Can be used as a filter.
 - `atan2(y, x)` will return the four quadrant arcus tangent of y / x.
 Can be used as a filter.
-- `sqrt(value)` will return the square root of the input.
+- `sqrt` will return the square root of the input.
 Can be used as a filter.
 - `e` mathematical constant, approximately 2.71828.
 - `pi` mathematical constant, approximately 3.14159.
 - `tau` mathematical constant, approximately 6.28318.
+- Filter `float(default=0.0)` will convert the input to a number and will return a `default` value if the conversion fails.
 - Filter `round(x)` will convert the input to a number and round it to `x` decimals.
 Round has four modes and the default mode (with no mode specified) will [round-to-even](https://en.wikipedia.org/wiki/Rounding#Roundhalfto_even).
   - `round(x, "floor")` will always round down to `x` decimals
   - `round(x, "ceil")` will always round up to `x` decimals
   - `round(1, "half")` will always round to the nearest .5 value. `x` should be 1 for this mode
 - Filter `max` will obtain the largest item in a sequence.
 - Filter `min` will obtain the smallest item in a sequence.
-- Filter `value_one|bitwise_and(value_two)` perform a bitwise and(&) operation with two values.
+- Filter `bitwise_and(input_two)` perform a bitwise and(&) operation with input and `input_two`.
-- Filter `value_one|bitwise_or(value_two)` perform a bitwise or(\|) operation with two values.
+- Filter `bitwise_or(input_two)` perform a bitwise or(\|) operation with input and `input_two`.
 - Filter `ord` will return for a string of length one an integer representing the Unicode code point of the character when the argument is a Unicode object, or the value of the byte when the argument is an 8-bit string.

 ### Regular expressions

-- Filter `string|regex_match(find, ignorecase=FALSE)` will match the find expression at the beginning of the string using regex.
+- Filter `regex_match(find, ignorecase=FALSE)` will match the `find` at the beginning of the input using regex.
-- Filter `string|regex_search(find, ignorecase=FALSE)` will match the find expression anywhere in the string using regex.
+- Filter `regex_search(find, ignorecase=FALSE)` will match the `find` anywhere in the input using regex.
-- Filter `string|regex_replace(find='', replace='', ignorecase=False)` will replace the find expression with the replace string using regex.
+- Filter `regex_replace(find='', replace='', ignorecase=False)` will replace the `find` with the `replace` string in input using regex.
-- Filter `string|regex_findall_index(find='', index=0, ignorecase=False)` will find all regex matches of find in string and return the match at index (findall returns an array of matches).
+- Filter `regex_findall_index(find='', index=0, ignorecase=False)` will find all regex matches of `find` in input and return the match at index (findall returns an array of matches).

 ## Processing incoming data